 At connective3 we run this approach for all of our clients, and as someone with years of experience in PR I can confidently say that this works!
 The benefit of this is that whilst waiting for the creative for a larger link campaign, our clients can see hundreds of links delivered as the time between creative builds is filled with link activity.

 As a team we have experience delivering this succesfully across all sectors, even in the most challenging markets.
-If you want to find out more, or how we can help your brand become famous online contacts us at firstname.lastname@example.org
+If you want to find out more, or how we can help your brand become famous head to our digital PR page or contact us at firstname.lastname@example.org